faucetsdn/daq/docs/add_test.md

 * `cp misc/Dockerfile.test_flaky local/docker/` -- Copy the example Docker file to build directory.
 * `cp misc/system_base.conf local/system.conf` -- Create local version of system.conf file.
 * `echo host_tests=local/local_tests.conf >> local/system.conf` -- Set tests configuration.

+This, of course, only works for local development when using the `local_tests.conf` config.
+To formalize a test and include it in the overal system build it should be included in `misc/all_tests.conf`.

 ## Component Build